 Trying To Reason With Hurricane Season

 We’ve all seen the effects of a hurricane even if we haven't been affected by them.
 They are devastating.
 Now, we know nature can’t be tamed, but what you can do is improve your armor on this front, and here is how.
 Start with the simple stuff, like investing in hurricane straps and storm shutters.
 This will protect your stunning home from being littered with debris, which is the priority, right?
 We want to protect our homes because we want to protect our family’s.
-Another worthwhile thing to do is get yourself a shelter.
+Another worthwhile thing to do is get yourself a shelter, these container shelters are great.
 Make it a feature piece in your garden, something that doubles up as a garden room, but make sure it will do the job when the time is right.
 If this isn’t an option financially, you could always follow this guide by familyhandyman.com and build your own.
 It’s better to be safe than sorry , right?
 That’s why it is also worth having an emergency evacuation plan that your whole family knows.
 Practice it too.
 Oh, and don’t forget to have an emergency bag by the door too - one that is waterproof.
 This should be filled with essential emergency equipment as well as enough non-perishable foods to last your family a week if need be.